phadke555/mcorec_baseline/docs/data.md

   - Each speaker-specific object contains detailed information about their associated data from both `ego` and `central` views.
 Note: `ego` only provided in the train set.

-  - `uem`: An object with `start` and `end` attributes (in seconds), marking the beginning and end of the primary conversation within the recording.
+  - `uem`: An object with `start` and `end` attributes (in seconds), marking the timestamps when the whistle signals indicate the beginning and end of the primary conversation within the recording.
+This `uem` can be used to temporally align the corresponding streams from different videos (`ego` and `central` view).

 - The `central_video.mp4`, `ego_video.mp4` (if provied) videos and derived face crops (`central_crops/`, `ego_crops/`) are provided with clear, unblurred facial views of the target participants.